brummett/Devel-hdb/README.md

 ## Implementation

-The debugger is split into three major parts.
+The debugger is split into two major parts.

-* Devel::hdb::DB - Implements the debugger functions like DB::DB and DB::sub
 * Devel::hdb::App - Implements the REST interface.
-It is a Plack app, and uses HTTP::Server::PSGI as the web server
+It is a Plack app, and uses HTTP::Server::PSGI as the web server.
+It's a subclass of Devel::Chitin, which supplies the low-level debuggung facilities.
 * The user interface is HTML and JavaScript code that lives under Devel/hdb/html/.
     It makes requests to the REST interface.